artur-shaik/vim-javacomplete2/README.md

 Now plugin detect jre library path, and you will have standart java completion out of the box, without configuration.
 Plugin will scan child directory tree for `src` directory and add it to sources path (For this, nice to have @airblade/vim-rooter.git plugin).
 And by default plugin will look at maven repository (`~/.m2/repository`) directory.

+At most first run, plugin will compile Javavi library.

 ## Features